martok/py-dnskey/README.md

         --print-record        Output DNSKEY RR payload in table --verify-ns [SERVER]  Query nameserver(s) for actually present keys.
 If no specific server given, query all NS set for each zone.
         --resolver RESOLVER   Resolver to use instead of system default.
+        -4
-        --ip FAMILY           Prefer IPv4 or IPv6 for communcation with nameservers (default: 6)
+        -6                    Prefer IPV4 or IPv6 for communcation with nameservers (default: IPv6)

     archive [-h] [-r] [-n] [--auto] ZONE TARGET